ChameleonCloud/docs/source/technical/baremetal.rst

    If you notice SSH errors such as connection refused, password requests, or failures to accept your key, it is likely that the physical node is still going through the boot process.
-In that case, please wait before retrying.
+In that case, wait before retrying.
    Also make sure that you use the ``cc`` account.
-If after 10 minutes you still cannot connect to the machine, please open a ticket with our |Help Desk|.
+If after 10 minutes you still cannot connect to the machine, open a ticket with our |Help Desk|.

 You can now check whether the resource matches its known description in the resource registry.
 For this, simply run: